Deepen your application-oriented studies on an international level with an internship at a foreign company or university/research institution.

 Please note our advice on preparing for an internship abroad.

 Our tip for the summer semester breaks:

-RISE worldwide internships of 10-12 weeks are also particularly suitable for the summer semester breaks.
+RISE worldwide Internships of 10-12 weeks are also particularly suitable for the summer breaks.
 RISE stands for Research Internships in Science and Engineering and is aimed specifically at Bachelor students.